 Need help getting organized?
-EMTReview.com is a comprehensive test prep site that offers Premium EMT users a week-by-week guide of what to study and how to study it.
+EMTReview.com is a comprehensive test prep site that offers EMT and paramedic users 5-part guides of what to study and how to study it.
 The weekly study guides will help you make the most of the site in the time that you have left, and keep you focused on the info that matters most for the NREMT.

 Don’t Try to Memorize Every Medical Term in Existence

 Knowledge of medical terms and conditions is important and necessary, but you’re just not going to know every single word in the medical dictionary.
 Don’t waste valuable study time trying to memorize them all.